jbasquez/weatherForecast/README.md

 # weatherForecast
-User gives a city and this application returns a 5 day forecast.
+This application grabs a users types input and uses apis to search a data base for that given city and returns a 5 day weather forecast for that city.